 Plato knew.
 We can never be well in our physical bodies unless we address our physical symptoms in the larger context of who we really are, that is, spirituals beings, embodied souls.

-And that sure has been my experience.
-You see, when I was a teenager and got really interested in my health, I focused primarily on diet and exercise.
-In my late teens I experimented with various diets, ate tons of tofu, drank chocolate and vanilla protein shakes, danced and worked out like crazy wearing what, in France, we called “sudisette”.
-Some sort of light and plastiquy pants that was supposed to make you sweat more, faster and get trim in no time.
-Not to say that anything’s wrong with that picture.
-But let’s say it didn’t bring me the kind of vitality and peace of mind I was longing for.
+That sure has been my experience.
+You see, as a teenager I experienced lots of anxiety and angst.
+I didn’t get how working, traveling some, potentially getting married and having a family would make me happy.
+I numbed my feelings of despair with food often.
+When I began searching for ways to feel better I focused primarily on diet and exercise.
+I ate tons of tofu, detoxed, drank all kinds of protein shakes and worked out obsessively wearing what in France we called “sudisette”, some sort of plastiquy pants supposed to make you sweat more, faster and get trim in no time.
+Nothing fundamentally wrong with that picture.
+But let’s just say it didn’t bring me the kind of peace of mind my anxious self was longing for!

-Vitality and peace of mind came a little later when I understood that my mind played a huge role in how my body was doing.
-And that, as Pierre Teilhard de Chardin (a French Jesuit priest it so happens) once famously said I was “a spiritual being having a human experience”.
+Peace of mind came a little later when I understood I needed to look deeper for healing, and that, as Pierre Teilhard de Chardin (a French Jesuit priest it so happens) once famously said I was “a spiritual being having a human experience”.
 Waouh!
-That one spoke to me like nothing else.
+Now that made sense.

-It meant something I had been sensing all along, that if I were to experience the highest level of well-being I needed to address all that makes me…me: the physical, the mental/emotional and the spiritual.
+It meant something I had been sensing all along, that if I were to experience the highest level of well-being I needed to address all parts of me, not just the physical but also the mental/emotional and spiritual me.

-Today, our culture still places enormous emphasis on diet as a means to experience…everlasting bliss it seems!
-But where did that get us?
-We’ve become “a tad” neurotic about food don’t you think?
+Today, our culture still places enormous emphasis on diet as a means to experiencing everlasting bliss (!).
+As if a “perfect”diet equalled perfect health!
+And where did that get us?
+We’ve become neurotic about food, don’t you think?
 So many fad diets, restrictive diets, so many do’s and don’ts and must-have power foods.
-And how about the supplements?
+How about supplements?
 If supplements were the key to perfect health I think we can agree the 11 billion dollars we annually spend on them would have got us there.

-Clearly it’s going to take something more than a balanced diet (something different for everyone anyway) and the optimal cocktail of supplements to experience perfect health.
-Even the World Health Organization defines health as : “… a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”, to which spiritual well-being should be added, and I’m sure it’s only a matter of time before it is.
+Clearly it’s going to take something more than a perfect diet (something different for everyone anyway) and the optimal cocktail of supplements to experience perfect health.
+Even the World Health Organization defines health as “… a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
+I’m sure it’s only a matter of time before spiritual well-being gets added to the mix.

 So why am I telling you all that?
-Because too many people focus solely on how they feed their body when they decide to get in shape.
+Because too many people focus solely on how they feed their body when they decide to address their health issues.
 Are you one of those?
 Big mistake!
 How about the other parts of you?
 Your mind?
 Your emotional heart?
 Your soul?
-How do you nourish those?
+They all interact with each other.

-Ancient traditions such as Ayurveda (the oldest system of medicine in the world) already knew 5000 years ago that mind, body and soul must all be properly nourished in order to experience a deep sense of wholeness.
+Ancient traditions such as Ayurveda (the oldest system of medicine in the world) and Yoga already knew 5000 years ago that mind, body and soul must all be tended to in order to experience wholeness.
+This is called integrative healing and will alleviate many issues.
+My specialty is with stress-related disorders and anxiety.

 Here’s to feeling whole and well again,